cvitolo/rnrfa/README.md

 install.packages("rnrfa")
 ```

-This repository contains the development version is available on github via devtools:
+This github repository contains the development version (latest version but can be unstable), which can be installed via devtools:

 ```R
 install_github("cvitolo/r_rnrfa", subdir = "rnrfa")